 The command from God was clear.
 God told them not to do this because He knew it would lead them astray.

 This action was treacherous against God because God had commanded them not to do it.
-It was treacherous toward their brothers because they gave a bad example to others.
-It was also treacherous toward the Jewish ladies, because it put them in an awkward position of not having a Jewish man to marry.
+It was treacherous for their brothers because they gave a bad example to others.
+It was also treacherous for the Jewish ladies because it put them in an awkward position of not having a Jewish man to marry.
 Brothers today who marry unbelievers are committing a similar type of treachery against their Christian sisters.

 This sin is serious.
-Even Solomon was led astray by his idol-worshiping wives.
+Even Solomon was led astray by his idol-worshipping wives.
 Do not become ensnared by this temptation.
 Make up your mind to only date and marry a believer (1 Corinthians 6:19-20).
-For more on this, please see my article on “Should a believer date an unbeliever?”
+For more on this, please see my article “Should a believer date an unbeliever?”

 This sin was so serious that those committing it deserved to be cut off from their people.

 3. You cover the altar with tears – The Jews were sorry that God didn’t accept their offering (much like Cain in Genesis 4).
 They weren’t apathetic to God but wanted God to be happy with them.
 But their sorrow did not lead to true repentance.
 They wanted the blessings and joy and approval from God but weren’t willing to put Him first in their life so that they could get those things.
 Remember that God blessed those who obeyed Him in the Old Testament.
 Here they wanted God’s blessings, but without the obedience.

 Imagine a young man who “falls in love” with a young woman.
 He desperately asks for his parents’ approval.
 They do not approve.
 So he pleads with them.
 He cries.
 He weeps.
 He begs.
 He truly feels sad that his parents do not support him.
 It affects his mood and emotions.
 It even robs him of joy.
 Yet he still does not give up the girl.
 He wants both his parents’ approval and he wants the girl.
 He just wants the girl more.
 He needs to learn the lesson that he can’t have both.